chtoucas/Abc.Maybe/README.md

 Of course, API Profile 2.1 is a superset of 2.0.

-### Testing

-We primarily run tests against the following targets:
+We run tests against the following targets:
-- .NET Core 3.1.
-- .NET Framework 4.6.1.

-We also check that everything is fine with
-- .NET Core, all versions from 2.0 to 3.0.
+- .NET Core, all versions from 2.0 to 3.1.
 - .NET Framework, all versions from 4.5 to 4.8.

-but only after we push a new package upstream, and it is not done automatically, which means that it may take some time before a failing test is discovered (and fixed).
-Everything should work with .NET Core 1.0/1.1 too, but keep in mind that I never bothered to port the test suite to these platforms, and I do not intend to.
+It should work with .NET Core 1.0/1.1 too, but keep in mind that I never bothered to port the test suite to these platforms, and I do not intend to.

 ## Objectives/Features